Register company in BVI

 Step 1: Choosing an optimum business structure

-- Prior to company formation, it is essential to choose the correct type of company.
+- Prior to BVI company registration, it is essential to choose the correct type of company.
 Based on your business structure and long-term goals, Tetra Consultants will advise you on the most optimum business entity, paid-up share capital and corporate structure.

 - Generally, the most common type of company in BVI is a company limited by shares.